RikkaApps/Shizuku-API/README.md

 ## Guide

 I'll say the difficult words first, using Shizuku APIs is similar to framework or system app development, some experience in developing common applications may not be applicable.
-You have to get used to dig into Android source code to find out how things works, [cs.android.com](https://cs.android.com) and AndroidXref sites will be your best friend.
+You have to get used to digging into Android source code to find out how things work, [cs.android.com](https://cs.android.com) and AndroidXref sites will be your best friend.

 ### Add dependency